U.S. plans more aid for farmers amid China trade spat

 “We need a deal.
 We have borrowed from our life insurance policy, that’s how desperate we are.
 We are desperate for something to happen.
 We need help.”

 Reporting by Humeyra Pamuk in Washington and Tom Polansek and P.J.
-Huffstutter in Chicago; Additional reporting by Rajesh Kumar Singh in Chicago; Editing by Simon Webb, James Dalgleish and Rosalba O'Brien
+Huffstutter in Chicago; Additional reporting by Karl Plume and Rajesh Kumar Singh in Chicago; Editing by James Dalgleish, Rosalba O'Brien and Jonathan Oatis